nadime15/sail-riscv/DEBUG_README.md

 $ ra (/64): 0x0000000000000023
 ```

-or you can even specify the register name (as far as I know thats only possible for CSR's)
+or you can even specify the register name (as far as I know that's only possible for CSR's)

 ```bash
 $ reg mstatus